 The Problems of the Orton Effect

 One of the main problems with the Orton Effect is that it can make all images very similar.
 The applied ‘fog’ hits the highlights and detailed areas, making its post-production treatment visible.

 Even the more subtle edits are easy to spot.

 More and more people are trying the Orton Effect, releasing the same images in the world.
 It’s trendy, so everyone wants to try it out.

 The other problem is over-processing.
 Just like HDR (High-Dynamic Range) images in the past few years, we are growing tired and weary of looking at the same other-worldly picture with the same concept.

 It isn’t natural to have such an ethereal glow lingering around parts of your image.
 Even when the photos are processed right, it will probably still feel unnatural.

 When most of the landscape images we find online are using this technique, it’s time to stop and come back to reality.

-There is nothing sinful with post-producing images.
+There is nothing sinful in post-producing images.
 I’m no #nofilter warrior.
 Saying that, when most landscape photographers employ the same effects, it might be time to move on.

 It’s hard to stand out when all images look the same.

 By all means, give it a try.
 Just know what you’re getting into.
 Do it sparingly, and do not use it for every single image you have.

-You don’t need the Orton Effect for beautiful landscape images.
+Having said that, you don’t always need the Orton Effect for beautiful landscape images.